Chances are you may never have heard of the city in Turkey named Canakkale. Nope.

 History buffs and Classics nerds (like myself) will jump at the chance to visit the ancient city of Troy – the site of the Trojan War and the focus of many great epics, such as the Iliad and the Aeneid.

-The ruins of this once mythical location were uncovered and after many studies was concluded to be the site that was used by Homer as his inspiration for his stories.
+The ruins of this once mythical location were uncovered and, after many studies, researchers concluded this was the site that Homer used as his inspiration for stories.

-In fact, the excavation of the ruins show several layers of cities, which would coincide with the idea of Troy being demolished and rebuilt over the course of hundreds of years.
+In fact, the excavation of the ruins shows several layers of cities, which would coincide with the idea of Troy being demolished and rebuilt over the course of hundreds of years.

-I was extremely glad that we had the guide as, even for a history lover like myself, I would not have had a clue what I was looking at otherwise.
+I was thrilled that we had the guide as, even for a history lover like myself, I would not have had a clue what I was looking at otherwise.

-To the untrained eye, Troy was little more than a pile of rubble and rocks under the ground, and our guide helped to bring it to life.
+Troy was little more than a pile of rubble and rocks under the ground to the untrained eye, and our guide helped to bring it to life.

 The real treasure — what was left — has been stowed away at the Çanakkale Archaeology Museum in Canakkale city.